-Strategic interest of the project for the business partners
+1. Strategic interest of the project for the business partners

 CRITICAL REASONABLE GOOD VERY GOOD

-The strategic interest is unclear, insufficiently substantiated or unrealistic.
-The project will result in only a limited increase in competitiveness or sustainability for the company (or most of the business partners in a multi-partner project).
+The strategic interest is un insufficiently substantiated unrealistic.
+The strategic interest is universely substantiated unrealistic. or limited increase in competitiveness or sustainability for the company (or most of the business partners in a multi-partner project).
 OR The strategic interest is presented too optimistically.
 With this project, the company (or the majority of the business partners in a multi-partner project) can achieve a significant increase in the company's competitiveness or sustainability.
 The project fits within the roadmap of each business partner involved.
 This was clearly and convincingly substantiated. responding to broader societal expectations.
 As GOOD + this project will allow the company (or at least one of the business partners in a multi-partner project) to realize an important strategic step forward, such as a new technology platform with wide application potential, major diversification, the company becoming substantially greener, or a major increase in the level of ambition in terms of innovation maturity (e.g. first time for structural R&D). this is not the same as asking for first-time innovation support from VLAIO.

-2. SWOT: opportunities/threats (ext ernal):
+2. SWOT: opportunities/thre ats (external):

 CRITICAL REASONABLE GOOD VERY GOOD